 Have you been in an accident caused by a distracted driver in Boca Raton?
-If so, the Hollander Law Firm and Gregg Hollander may be able to help.
+If so, the Hollander Law Firm Accident Injury Lawyers and Gregg Hollander may be able to help.
 If you were injured because of another person’s negligence, you may have a claim for financial compensation.

-Since 1996, Gregg Hollander and the Boca Raton distracted driving accident lawyers at the Hollander Law Firm have pursued compensation for injury victims across South Florida, including Boca Raton and West Palm Beach.
+Since 1996, Gregg Hollander and the Boca Raton distracted driving accident lawyers at the Hollander Law Firm Accident Injury Lawyers have pursued compensation for injury victims across South Florida, including Boca Raton and West Palm Beach.

-How Hollander Can Help After a Distracted Driving Accident
+How Hollander Law Firm Accident Injury Lawyers Can Help After a Car Accident in Boca Raton, Florida

 Many who suffer accident injuries from car crashes become overwhelmed.
 The physical and financial setbacks can be hard to overcome.
 But, it does not have to be that way.

-Gregg Hollander and the Boca Raton car accident lawyers at the Hollander Law Firm have secured millions of dollars in compensation for injury victims just like you over our years of dedicated representation.
+As a Boca Raton car accident lawyer, Gregg Hollander at the Hollander Law Firm Accident Injury Lawyers have secured millions of dollars in compensation for injury victims just like you over our years of dedicated representation.

 The insurance companies can make it hard to get the compensation you are entitled to for payment of medical bills.
 This can be true even if a distracted driver was using a cell phone, fiddling with their music, or otherwise distracted when they caused your accident.
 We can help get the money you need to pay medical expenses, lost wages, and more.

-When you choose the esteemed Boca Raton personal injury lawyers at the Hollander Law Firm to represent you in your distracted driving accident case, here’s what you can expect:
+When you choose the esteemed Boca Raton car accident lawyers at the Hollander Law Firm Accident Injury Lawyers to represent you in your distracted driving accident case, here’s what you can expect:

 - Personalized representation.
 Every case and every client are different.
 We strive to provide personalized representation to each client and case we handle.